Laundry Satisfaction Scores at Boston College

 This article summarizes reporting originally published by The Heights.

-The Heights Editorial Board at Boston College examined the university's laundry services after a student poll revealed notably low satisfaction scores.
+The Heights Editorial Board at Boston College examined the university's laundry services after a campus poll returned notably low satisfaction scores.

 Why It Matters

-Boston College's low satisfaction score is not an outlier; similar complaints appear at campuses nationwide.
-The pattern suggests that laundry infrastructure is a systemic weak point in campus residential services, one that affects student quality of life disproportionately relative to the attention it receives in facilities planning.
+Boston College's score is not an outlier.
+Similar concerns appear at campuses nationwide.
+The pattern suggests that laundry infrastructure is a structural weak point in campus residential services, one that affects quality of life disproportionately relative to the attention it tends to receive in facilities planning.